World Languages

 Spanish II Honors - Grades 9 -12 - Yearlong course

 This course will begin to prepare students for eventual placement in AP Spanish Language.
 Moving at a fast pace, grammar concepts and vocabulary will be covered in greater depth than in Spanish II.
 Communication will be developed and enhanced through greater use of Spanish in the classroom.
 In this intensive course students will be expected to produce complex writing and oral communication.
-Students will learn through cooperative learning activities, listening and writing exercises, oral presentations, and multi-media activities.
-Additionally, the course will give students an appreciation of the Hispanic culture.
-This course will be taught entirely in Spanish.
+Students will learn through cooperative learning activities, listening and writing exercises, oral presentations, and multimedia activities.
+Additionally, the course will give students an appreciation of Hispanic culture.
+This course is taught primarily in Spanish.

 UC/CSU approved course